mattotodd/appengine-python-flask-skeleton/README.md

 ### AppEngine
 Within the [Python Runtime](https://cloud.google.com/appengine/docs/python) there are a bunch of [services](https://cloud.google.com/appengine/docs/python/apis) you can take advantage of like identity, mail, memcache, search, sms, queues etc etc.

+To then manage the prod version of this app, visit [appengine.google.com](https://appengine.google.com)

 This skeleton includes `TODO` markers to help you find basic areas you will want